craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-potatocheddarchive" %}

 I knew I was going to love this one after just reading the description.
 The previous recipes that included potato ended up super airy and light, this one was no exception.
 Has a spiral of cheese through the whole roll, which you slash open to make look good when they cook.
 I love this.

+## #43: Sprouted Whole Wheat Onion and Poppy Seed Bialys (pp. 294-296)

+{% include gallery id="gallery-onionpoppybialys" %}

+Yet another one where I have no idea what the bread *should* taste like since I have never seen a bialy before, but the result turned out pretty great!
+The dough has a really lovely sweet taste despite having no sugar in it (that's probably the sprouted wheat flour), and the poppy seed and onion filling adds a great taste and texture to the whole thing.

 ## #40: White Breads (pp. 284-287)